vampirc/vampirc-io/README.md

 # vampirc-io
-A library for non-blocking asynchronous communication between processes, targetted especially at UCI protocol communication
+A library for non-blocking asynchronous communication between processes, targeted especially at UCI protocol communication.